 3. Type II Diabetes

 Diabetics are more prone to getting skin tags.
 Increased sugar in the body also affects collagen production once again lowering the amount of the protein that is produced by the human body.
 There may be a link between increased sugar levels in the blood and the appearance of skin tags on the body.
-Poor blood circulation which is common in diabetics may also be responsible.
+Poor blood circulation which is common in diabetics may also be responsible for causing skin tags

 There is a large amount of scientific evidence that points to friction being the main cause of skin tags.
-Friction basically means rubbing and this will explain the reason why skin tags are most likely to occur in folds of skin where skin, clothing or other materials rub against the skin.
+Friction – or rubbing – explains why skin tags are most likely to occur in folds of skin where skin, clothing or other materials rub against the skin.

 People who are overweight or obese are more likely to get skin tags.
 However, this is not so much attributed to their weight but rather to the fact that there are more skin folds and friction is a greater problem for individuals who are overweight.
 Increased sugar may be another contributing factor.